amna-codes/amna-codes/README.md

 ## Research & Presentations

-- Presented research on **AI in Smart Transportation Systems** at the *1st International Conference on Emerging Trends in Business, Economics, and IT (2025)*.
+- Presented research on **AI in Smart Transportation Systems** at the *1st International Conference on Emerging Trends in Business, Economics, and IT (ICEBE & IT - 2025)*.
 - Capstone research: Deep learning-based medical image classification using CNNs and PyTorch.

 ---